xcluo/xcluo.github.io/docs/AI/Paper_Reading/Trick/LLM_Extend/Scaling_Law/scaling_law.md

 ### 主要内容
 - observe precise power-law scalings for performance as a function of training time, context length, dataset size, model size, and compute budget
+- display predicted compute when using a sufficiently small batch size
+- model size > batch size > steps

 ## 3